-Defining, aligning, and writing objectives can be daunting.
+Defining, aligning, and writing team objectives can be daunting.
 Often, company objectives (sometimes referred to as goals) are general; e.g. “gain more customers.”
-While they inform team objectives and desired results, people often struggle with exactly what information to include.
+While they inform team goals and desired results, people often struggle with exactly what information to include.

 Clear objectives are specific.
 They include a set time frame, they're measurable, and they have a direct impact on your organization.

 A lot of organizations use the SMART criteria and goal setting method to define and measure objectives.
 Many of us here at Range use it, and we thought it would be helpful to share the method and provide clear examples to help you overcome vagueness in your company communication.

 “An objective is what we want to do” is how a former colleague simply put it.
-And that definition often matches company-level objectives.
+And that definition often matches company goals.
 But supporting objectives need to be defined in more detail.

 So it's often helpful to think of objectives in two categories:

-The right company level objectives (or, goals) will align with your company vision, purpose, and long-term aspirations.
+The right company level objectives (or, goals) will align with your company vision, purpose, business value, and long-term aspirations.
 For example, you might use company objectives in your yearly and quarterly company strategy, your positioning, mission statement, company culture guide, financial projections, and other crucial business documents and initiatives.
-Here are a few more specific examples of objectives that leaders might set at the company level:
+Here are a few more specific examples that leaders might set as organizational objectives:

 While these are worthy objectives, there are no specific time frames or actions that guide you on how to reach your destination.
 What defines an “inclusive company culture?”
 What are the particular tasks you need to complete?
 How would you know you've reached the goal?